 FOR IMMEDIATE RELEASE Contact: Institute for Justice & Democracy in Haiti (New York and Boston): firstname.lastname@example.org, +1-617-652-0876 Bureau des Avocats Internationaux (Port-au-Prince): email@example.com; +509-4875-3444 As UN Deputy Chief Heads to Haiti, Advocates Urge UN to Keep Promises to Cholera Victims (Boston, Port-au-Prince, November 2, 2017) — Advocates for Haiti’s cholera victims insist that UN Secretary-General Antonio Guterres’ announced “new partnership” with Haiti will only help Haiti if accompanied by real action to raise the $400 million in funds promised by the UN, and a partnership that provides the victims a meaningful opportunity for input.
 The Secretary-General announced the initiative in a Miami Herald op-ed, ahead of the UN Deputy Secretary-General’s visit to Haiti on Friday, November 3rd.
 The Secretary-General notes that a major focus of the trip will be follow-up on the UN’s commitments to a “New Approach to Cholera […]

 Fr.
 Duportal to BAI and IJDH team: “We thank you for the fight you are leading.
 It’s not easy, but it is a fight for God, because he improves the living conditions of the poor because, God is a god of the poor.”
-Watch the video below: Translation Feast of St. Michel Archange, Boucan Carré Father Michenet Duportal: ‘UN recognizes that its harms us, now, there has to be reparations’ Lawyer, Mario Joseph who is advocating throughout the Fête Patronales (Patronal Festivities) for all the cholera victims and all those who continue to be victimized by cholera.
-We cannot be silent on this issue, because everytime it rains especially for us here in Boucan Carré, in the highlands of Boucan Carré, Petit Montagne (Little Mountain/Hill), and many other places, there are a lot of people dying as we speak, quietly. […]
+Watch the video below: See transcript below: Feast of St. Michel Archange, Boucan Carré Father Michenet Duportal: ‘UN recognizes that it harms us, now, there has to be reparation’ Lawyer, Mario Joseph who is advocating throughout the Fête Patronales (Patronal Festivities) for all the cholera victims and all those who continue to be victimized by cholera.
+We cannot be silent on this issue, because everytime it rains especially for us here in Boucan Carré, in the highlands of Boucan Carré, Petit Montagne (Little Mountain/Hill), and many other places, there are a lot of people dying as […]

 Father Ulrique Louis Jeune compliments Mario Joseph of the Bureau des Avocats Internationaux (BAI) and promises to pray for both BAI and its team who have been fighting for justice for the victims of cholera that was introduced into Haiti by United Nations peacekeeping soldiers.
 Watch the video below: Translations Father Ulrique Louis Jeune: The person who is leading the fight against cholera is lawyer, Mario Joseph of the Bureau des Avocats Internationaux.
 They are fighting for compensation for victims of cholera.
 We promise him our prayers for his continued fight and that he finds other support in order for this country to be relieved.
 Councilor Paul Moïse, the Chairman of the Conseil d’Administration de la Section Communal (CASEC) (the Chairman of the Board of Council of Communal Section) of Lacoline, Las Cahobas: We are victimized by cholera in many different ways. […]